Slow Food Triangle celebrates local food and the people who grow and make

 Daylight and Panciuto are pleased to announce the launch of Single Source Suppers, a series of outdoor events during the spring, summer and fall farming seasons oriented around community, local food and fun.

 For the events James Beard nominated Panciuto Chef-Owner Aaron Vandemark will prepare a menu highlighting a single farm in the Triangle area.

 The inaugural event, on Wednesday, April 18th, will celebrate the launch of the Daylight Project Space in downtown Hillsborough, NC.
-The night’s events will feature food grown and raised by John Soehner and Cindy Econopouly of Eco Farm, local beer and wine, live music by The Hammond Eggs, a series of short film screenings and the quintessential buttered popcorn.
+The night’s events will feature food grown and raised by John Soehner and Cindy Econopouly of Eco Farm, local beer and wine, a glass blowing demonstration by Dave Parsons of Head Shop, live music by The Hammond Eggs, a series of short film screenings and the quintessential buttered popcorn.
 We’ll have chairs, but bring a blanket for the movie if you prefer the grass.

 The menu is a work in progress, but John anticipates having yellow squash, cucumbers, kales, chard, collards, arugula, turnips, radishes, lettuces, strawberries and pork.

 So come sit outside with your neighbors, enjoy some delicious food, great music, watch a movie and help support a local non-profit arts organization.
 They only have room to host 50 people and we expect to sell out tickets quickly so sign up today!